nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 * student
 * tech savvy
 * is a Teaching Assistant (TA)
-* does not have much time and wants to get things done fast
+* does not have much lessonTime and wants to get things done fast
 * lazy and do not want complicated steps